pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:env:create

-The `build:env:create` command creates a multidev environment on Pantheon.
+The `build:env:create` command creates the specified multidev environment on the given Pantheon site from the build assets at the current working directory.

 #### Command Options